kumavale/sisterm/README.md

 ## Note
-1. Verification only WSL(Arch) and Linux(Ubuntu18.04).
-2. Even if it is colored, iOS may not support that command.
+1. Even if it is colored, IOS may not support that command.
-3. Hihlight colors are sloppy at the moment.
+2. Hihlight colors are sloppy at the moment.